UnionOfRAD/manual/jp/00_quickstart/blog.md

 ## Connection Setup

-Now that we have a database up and running, let's inform Lithium about the new setup.
+Now that we have a database up and running, let's inform li3 about the new setup.
 Do this by creating a new connection, in `/app/config/connections.php`.

 Remove any connections that exist in the file, then add a new connection for our MongoDB setup: